Tag Archives: Preparing to Retire

 • What is a Defined Benefit Plan?

 Your NYSLRS pension is a defined benefit retirement plan.
-When you retire, you’ll receive a guaranteed lifetime benefit based on your earnings and years of service.
-It will be calculated using a preset formula rather than being limited to your accumulated contributions and your investment returns, as it would be in a 401(k)-style plan.
+When you retire, you’ll receive a guaranteed, lifetime benefit based on your earnings and years of service.
+A preset formula determines your benefit; it’s not limited to your accumulated contributions and investment returns, like with a 401(k)-style plan.

-• The 3-Legged Stool: An Approach to Retirement Confidence
+• The 3-Legged Stool Approach to Retirement Confidence

-Think of your retirement security as a three-legged stool — each leg represents a different income source that supports you in retirement.
-The first leg of the stool is your NYSLRS pension, and the second leg is your Social Security benefit.
-The third leg is your own personal savings, which can give you more flexibility during retirement, helping to ensure that you’ll be able to do the things you want to do.
+Think of your retirement security as a three-legged stool.
+Each leg represents a different income source that supports you in retirement.
+The first leg of the stool is your NYSLRS pension, and the second is your Social Security benefit.
+The third leg is your own personal savings, which can help provide security in retirement and give you more freedom to do the things you want to do.

 • Compounding: A Great Way for Your Money to Grow

-The sooner you can start saving, the better — especially if you have a retirement savings account with compounding interest.
-When your money is compounded, it increases in value by earning interest on both the principal and accumulated interest.
-But for your money to make more money, it needs time to grow.
+The sooner you start saving, the better—especially if you invest in a retirement savings plan that reinvests the returns you earn.
+Such compounded savings increase in value by earning interest on both the principal and accumulated returns.
+But for your money to make more money in this way, it needs time to grow.

 • Deferred Compensation: Another Source of Retirement Income